Light weight yarn is an excellent in-between yarn weight, making it suitable for many projects. Read my full guide to weight number 3.

 Note: The above are guidelines only.
 Always do a gauge swatch before starting a project.

 Run out of this or can’t find it?
 Use Aran weight yarn or worsted weight yarn instead.
+My previous article is sport weight yarn and next up in the series is what is DK weight yarn.

 How Do You Spot Light Yarn At Craft Stores?